RichardKnight/wpnsmith/README.md

 The contents of the files start with the first line matching the phone number that correlates to the initials within the "guardian" list of tuples.

-Subsequent lines have the name each mod that the player still needs, one per line.
+Subsequent lines should have the name each mod that the player still needs, one per line.

 ## Usage